 20 Ways to Beat a DUI

-If you have been arrested for DUI or DWI, it is certainly cause for concern — but not by no means is it cause for despair.
+If you have been arrested for DUI or DWI, it is certainly cause for concern — but by no means is it cause for despair.
 By hiring an experienced DUI defense lawyer who knows what to look for to protect your rights, you place yourself in the best position to defend the charges against you.
 The following is a list of factors that can contribute to a successful outcome in a DUI case.
 Of course, not everything listed below will be a factor in every case – a seasoned police officer will be extremely careful during a DUI stop to avoid making any mistakes during the investigation and arrest.
 However, this list provides several examples of what an experienced, aggressive DUI defense lawyer examines in preparing a successful defense against drunk driving charges.

 - ILLEGAL STOP OF PERSON OR VEHICLE